Dialects of Serbo-Croatian: Main dialects

-Shtokavian dialect
+Shtokavian dialects

 History

 The Proto-Shtokavian idiom appeared in the 12th century.
 In the following century or two, Shtokavian was divided into two zones: western, which covered the major part of Bosnia and Herzegovina and Slavonia in Croatia, and eastern, dominant in easternmost Bosnia and Herzegovina and greater parts of Montenegro and Serbia.
-Western Shtokavian was principally characterized by three-accentual system, while eastern Shtokavian was marked by two-accentual system.
+Western Shtokavian was principally characterized by three-accentual system, while Eastern Shtokavian was marked by two-accentual system.
 According to research of historical linguistics, the Old-Shtokavian was well established by the mid-15th century.
 In this period it was still being mixed with Church Slavonic to varying degrees, as geographically transitory to Chakavian and Kajkavian dialects spoken on the territory of today's Croatia, with which it had constituted a natural dialect continuum.

 Distribution and subdialects

 Originally the dialect covered a significantly smaller area than it covers today, meaning that the Štokavian speech had spread for the last five centuries, overwhelmingly at the expense of Čakavian and Kajkavian idioms.
 Modern areal distribution of these three dialects as well as their internal stratification (Štokavian and Čakavian in particular) is primarily a result of the migrations resulting from the spread of Ottoman Empire on the Balkans.
 Migratory waves were particularly strong in the 16th–18th century, bringing about large-scale linguistic and ethnic changes on the Central South Slavic area (See: Great Serb Migrations).

 By far the most numerous, mobile and expansionist migrations were those of Ijekavian Štokavian speakers of eastern Herzegovina, who have flooded most of Western Serbia, many areas of eastern and western Bosnia, large swathes of Croatia (Banovina, Kordun, Lika, parts of Gorski kotar, continental parts of northern Dalmatia, some places north of Kupa, parts of Slavonia, southeastern Baranya etc.).
 This is the reason why Eastern Herzegovinian dialect is the most spoken Serbo-Croatian dialect today, and why it bears the name that is only descriptive of its area of origin.
 These migrations also played the pivotal role in the spread of Neo-Štokavian innovations.

 Shtokavian dialect spoken by Croats has more dialects, there are innovative new Shtokavian dialect ikavian as it is spoken in west Herzegovina, Dalmatian Hinterland, Lika, parts of Velebit area and in some places of Gorski kotar, Vojvodina, Bačka and in neighboring Hungarian areas.
 New Shtokavian is spoken by Croats in east Herzegovina, more recently in the Dubrovnik area and in many places of the former Military Frontier.

 The Shtokavian dialect is divided into Old Shtokavian and Neo-Shtokavian subdialects.

 Subdialects grouped under Old-Shtokavian are the following: